An App for Visually Impaired People to Experience the Total Solar Eclipse

 "I really wanted to try to engage with this population that's been traditionally excluded [from science], especially from astronomy and astrophysics," Winter says.

 There are two components: an app and a citizen science project.
 The app has assistive audio cues that visually impaired people can access live during the eclipse.
-It will be available for download from the website in early August and, during the eclipse, will use the phone's GPS to geo-locate the user to let her know where she is relative to the path of totality, a narrow corridor that will extend from Oregon to South Carolina.
+It's now available for download and, during the eclipse, will use the phone's GPS to geo-locate the user to let her know where she is relative to the path of totality, a narrow corridor that will extend from Oregon to South Carolina.
 Although the eclipse, from beginning to end, will last a few hours, depending on the location, anyone in the path will experience darkness as the disk of the moon completely covers the sun for about two to two-and-a-half minutes.
 Those north and south of the band will have a chance at a partial eclipse.

 The eclipse is not just about standing in the temporary shadow cast over a part of the United States, but about gaining a deeper understanding of the sun.
 During an event, certain features and phenomena on our star are visible from Earth, and the app's countdown clock signals the start of these events.
 For instance, totality offers a rare opportunity to view the sun's corona, the aura of plasma that surrounds it and extends millions of kilometers into space.
 People may see features called helmet streamers, named after the spiked helmets Germans wore in World War I, which are extraordinary looplike structures that develop over magnetic regions.

-For those with the app, representative images of these features will appear onscreen along with real-time audio descriptions.
+For those with the app, representative images of these features appear onscreen along with real-time audio descriptions.
 Describing these and other phenomena to sight-impaired people who may have no context for the events is the job of a specially trained team from the nonprofit organization, the National Center for Accessible Media, which invented closed captioning subtitles for the hearing impaired.
 They're experts at researching and analyzing visual information, such as images, pictures, graphs and charts, and creating interpretations meaningful to people who are blind or visually impaired, says Winter.

 Here's a snippet from the description for the helmet streamers: